ddnexus/pagy/docs/extras/bootstrap.md

 This method is the same as the `pagy_nav`, but customized for Bootstrap.

-The `nav_bootstrap.*` templates produce the same output, and can be used as an easier (but slower) starting point to override it.
+The `bootstrap_nav.*` templates produce the same output, and can be used as an easier (but slower) starting point to override it.

 ### pagy_bootstrap_compact_nav(pagy, ...)